LANCommander/LANCommander/README.md

 ### SteamCMD Support
 The Docker image supports optional SteamCMD installation.
 To enable this feature, set the `STEAMCMD=1` environment variable in your docker-compose.yml file.
 When enabled, SteamCMD will be installed in `/home/steam/steamcmd` and made available as `steamcmd` command.

+### WINE Support
+The Docker image supports optional WINE installation.
+To enable this feature, set the `WINE=1` environment variable in your docker-compose.yml file.
+When enabled, WINE will be installed with wine32, wine64, and winetricks support.
+A `wine` user will be created with a configured WINE environment in `/home/wine/.wine`.

 _Note: The Docker image runs the Linux build and features such as server management may be limited._